 7. Assures the prompt and effective delivery of essential administrative and business services by organizing the various units and sub-units in a logical, non-duplicative and effective manner that best meets the work requirements of the division and the needs of the University, prioritizes staffing needs accordingly, and assumes ultimate responsibility for the units and functions of the campus.

-9. Facilitates the appropriate growth and development of the physical plant of the campus, consistent with its mission, by developing a long-range and detailed facility master plan designed to satisfy the campus' academic and support requirements either through new construction or the renovation of existing facilities.
+9. Facilitates the appropriate growth and development of the campus, consistent with its mission, by developing a long-range, strategic enrollment management and master plans.

 10. Facilitates compliance with required internal and external review and analysis of academic programs by ensuring that assessment of academic programs and student performance are accomplished.